The Evanston History Center will re-open for self-guided tours and to view exhibits on Thursday, February 4, 2021! Scroll down for more information.

 The Evanston History Center is open for self-guided tours and to view exhibits!

-Beginning Thursday, August 27th, the Dawes House and exhibits will be open Thursday and Fridays at 1:00, 2:00, and 3:00 pm.
+The Dawes House and exhibits will be open Thursday, Fridays, and Saturdays at 1:00, 2:00, and 3:00 pm.
 Guests will be limited to 10 people per time slot.
 Tours will be self-guided with a prescribed route.
-We will not be open on Saturdays or Sundays through September.
+We will not be open on Sundays at this time.

 Confirmation of reservation is required via a confirmation email from the EHC.

-Mask wearing and all social distancing guidelines will be followed in accordance with Phase 4 of the Restore Illinois Plan.
+Mask wearing and all social distancing guidelines will be followed.
 No restroom facilities will be available.

 The Dawes House is occasionally closed for tours, check for closures before planning your visit.

-Admission will be free until October 1, however, donations are gratefully accepted.
+Admission for non-members is $10 per person.
 Members are always free!
 Click here to become a member.